Table of Contents

 When you go to the hospital for surgery, you have a specialist, but when your dog goes to the veterinarian, it can be just the doctor and their staff.

-They are trained to monitor vital signs, respiration, oxygenation, and heart rhythm.
+They are trained to monitor vital signs, body temperature, respiration, oxygenation, and heart rhythm.
 If there is a change in vital signs they are capable of handling it right away.

 If you are worried, you can ask from your veterinarian the credentials of the person who will be monitoring your dog's anesthesia.

 Dog's Recovery Post-Anesthesia